- Exceptional flexibility and groundfeel provided by innovative patterned foot bed .

 - Shiny Leather: Smooth leather dyed with a glossy finish to give a shiny reflective look.
 Available for most of our design-your-own shoes that are made from either Nova or Sublime leather.

 - Suede Leather: Leather made from the lower layers of a hide to give a soft cloth-like texture.
+Available for most of our moccasins and RunAmocs.

 - LITE Leather: A thin smooth leather covered in perforation holes.
 Great for giving your shoes extra ventilation, and a favorite for runners in hot climates.
 Used for our RunAmocs and Ballerines.